RROxford/RROxford.github.io/_posts/2018-04-21_instructor-training.md

 ---
 layout: post
 title: Instructor training announcement
-subtitle: Carpentries instructor training planned for May 2018!
+subtitle: Carpentries instructor training planned for May 2018
-tags: [workshop, instructor training, Carpentries]
+tags: [Carpentries instructor training]
 ---

 We are now taking expressions of interest for this year's <a